 Hello, I'm Janet Ferrell.
 I am a Licensed Professional Counselor with a Mental Health Service Provider additionally.
 I have worked in mental health for over 30 years in a variety of settings.
 I have worked with individuals with addiction issues, domestic violence, mental health issues, inpatient and outpatient treatment.
 I have a background of working with adolescents and adults but not small children.
 I have experience in many types of therapy but excel in Dialectical Behavioral Therapy and Cognitive Behavioral Therapy.
 I enjoy mindfulness and guided imagery techniques.
 I believe therapy must be individualized to the client and not a one fits all experience.
 We are all unique and special in our own ways.
 I strive to create a safe space where the client feels comfortable opening up.
 I hope to hear from you so we can start the journey of therapy together.
 It takes a brave person to pursue change but I believe if that is your goal it can be achieved.

-I am licensed in Tennessee with 8 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, motivation, self esteem and confidence, & career difficulties.
+I am licensed in Tennessee with 30 years of professional work experience.
+I have experience in helping clients with stress, anxiety, lgbtq+ related issues, trauma, abuse, motivation, self esteem, & confidence.
+I also have experience working with depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 How to find a licensed therapist serving clients in Charleston, Tennessee